The Bennet Family

 - Vitriolic Best Buds: A mild type 2 with Elizabeth.
 They can argue and disagree, but it's all too clear that they love each other.
 Lizzie called her "my almost-sister" in one of her video description.

 Charlotte's younger sister.
 She gets an internship at Collins and Collins.

-Big Sister Worship: She adores her older sister Charlotte and is grateful for getting an internship at Charlotte's job.
+- Big Brother Worship: Well, Big Sister.
+She adores her older sister Charlotte and is grateful for getting an internship at Charlotte's job.
 She takes advice from her on vlogging.
 Charlotte adores her back and wants her to finish her studies, a thing she didn't do herself because of the job offer.